janm31415/jedi/README.md

      git submodule update --init

 Next, run CMake to generate a solution file on Windows, a make file on Linux, or an XCode project on MacOs.
-You can build jed without building other external projects (as all necessary dependencies are delivered with the code).
+You can build jedi without building other external projects (as all necessary dependencies are delivered with the code).

+To enable clipboard functionality in Linux, call

+    sudo apt update
+    sudo apt install xclip

 Jedi basics
 -----------